Change a solution’s color with a shake of your hand!

 - The supervising adult should discuss the warnings and safety information with the child or children before commencing the experiments.
 Particular attention should be paid to the safe handling of acids, alkalis and flammable liquids.

 - The area surrounding the experiment should be kept clear of any obstructions and away from the storage of food.
 It should be well lit and ventilated and close to a water supply.
 A solid table with a heat resistant top should be provided

 - Substances in non-reclosable packaging should be used up (completely) during the course of one experiment, i.e. after opening the package.

 FAQ and troubleshooting

-The solution stops turning blue when there is no more oxygen in the flask to oxidize the methylene blue.
-Just remove the stopper and let some air in, then put the stopper back, hold it in place, and shake the flask.
-The liquid will turn blue again.
+The solution stops turning blue when there is no more oxygen in the bottle to oxidize the methylene blue.
+To refresh the bottle’s oxygen supply, remove the stopper for a few seconds, then put it snugly back in the bottle.
+As long as the solution still contains lactose, it should continue changing colors.

 Why did we add an alkali to the lactose aqueous solution?